Skip to main content

 MORE ABOUT THE HISTORY OF THE RATHENAU-HALLEN

 New life has also moved into the old Winkelhof iron foundry, a listed ensemble in Reinickendorf.
 Architects, designers, artists, music producers and marketing experts now work here between brick and iron framework.
-The Mehdi Chouakri Gallery has its third location in Berlin here - and regularly organises art and cultural events in the spacious rooms, often in cooperation with others.
+The Mehdi Chouakri Gallery has its third location in Berlin here - and regularly organises art and cultural events in the spacious rooms, often in cooperation with others, for example during Berlin Art Week.

 MORE ABOUT THE WILHELM HALLEN